Retroplaya135/quantumine_mining_script/README.md

 The scraper can optionally use a pool of proxies for requests, verifying their health before usage.
 It supports rotating proxies automatically.
 The script allows saving extracted data in JSON or CSV format.

+Static Scraping:
+Uses the requests library to fetch HTML content and BeautifulSoup for parsing.
+This method is effective for pages that deliver content in static HTML.

 Requirements
 1. Python 3.8 or later.
 2. The following Python packages: